Becoming a beekeeper...

 Rossman Apiaries http://www.gabees.com/index.htm in Moultrie, GA.

-Mann Lake offers free shipping on most orders over $100.
+Mann Lake offers free shipping with restrictions.

 6. Order your equipment – this can be ordered with your woodenware.